mastodon/documentation/content/en/methods/oauth.md

 scope
 : String.
 List of requested OAuth scopes, separated by spaces (or by pluses, if using query parameters).
 Must be a subset of `scopes` declared during app registration.
 If not provided, defaults to `read`.

+state
+: String.
+Arbitrary value to passthrough to your server when the user authorizes or rejects the authorization request.

+code_challenge
+: String.
+The [PKCE code challenge]({{< relref "spec/oauth#pkce" >}}) for the authorization request.

+code_challenge_method
+: String.
+Must be `S256`, as this is the only code challenge method that is supported by Mastodon for PKCE.

 force_login
 : Boolean.
 Forces the user to re-login, which is necessary for authorizing with multiple accounts from the same instance.